 The England international has picked up a groin problem that ruled him out of the Capital One Cup against Stoke but David Moyes is hoping he will return to fitness soon

-Speaking after the match Moyes told reporters: "Rooney has got a groin strain".
-When asked if he had a chance for he added: "He's got a chance".
+Speaking after the match Moyes told reporters: "Rooney has got a groin strain" and asked if he would be able to face the Hammers he added: "He's got a chance".

 The news is a blow to the reigning champions, particularly with fellow striker Robin van Persie set for a month on the sidelines with a thigh strain that rules him out of the traditional busy run of December games.